fs/rails-base/README.md

     # update README.md
     git commit -am "Update README.md"

+**Note: do not forget to clean history when starting new project from this repository**

 ## How to update existing project with new changes from rails-base repo

 You can fetch latest changes from rails-base repo and merge or cherry-pick commits